tomaskovacik/MeetEasier/MSAL.md

 Calendars.Read

-Calendars.Read.Shared

-Calendars.ReadWrite

 Place.Read.All

-Place.ReadWrite.All

-User.Read.All

-User.ReadBasic.All

-for next dev step -> add booking on site, write permission somewhere will be needed
+for next dev step -> add booking on site, write permission somewhere will be needed, probably ...

 t.